connervieira/Predator/docs/INSTALL.md

     - Required:
         - `pytz`: Required to manage timezones.
     - Highly recommended:
-        - `validators` and `requests`: Required to network functionality, like push notifications, status light interfacing, remote alert lists, and more.
+        - `validators` and `requests`: Required for network functionality, like push notifications, status light interfacing, remote alert lists, and more.
     - Recommended:
         - `gps`, `geopy`, and `gpsd-py3`: Required to enable GPS features.
             - These packages are not required for reading GPX files, and are only necessary for interacting with live GPS devices.
-        - `opencv-python`, `cvlib`, `tensorflow`, `keras`, `silence-tensorflow`: Required for object recognition features and dash-cam video capture.
+        - `opencv-python`, `cvlib`: Required for dash-cam recording.
-            - These packages are not required for basic license plate recognition.
+            - These packages are also required for object recognition (but not license plate recognition).
     - Optional:
         - `psutil`: Required to process disk usage information in management mode and dash-cam mode.
         - `lxmf`, `rns`: Required to send offline parking notifications over the Reticulum stack.
         - `gpiozero`: Required to trigger events using GPIO inputs.
+        - `tensorflow`, `keras`, `silence-tensorflow`: Required for object recognition features.
 - System packages: `sudo apt-get install ffmpeg mpg321 gpsd gpsd-clients imagemagick fswebcam`
     - Highly recommended:
         - `ffmpeg`: Required for audio/video merging in dash-cam mode, and video processing in pre-recorded mode.
         - `imagemagick`: Required for manipulating still frames of video in pre-recorded mode.
     - Recommended:
         - `mpg321`: Required to play audio alerts.
-        - `gpsd` and `gpsd-clients`: Required to receive and process live GPS data.
+        - `gpsd`, `gpsd-clients`: Required to receive and process live GPS data.
             - It may also be necessary to start GPSD.
 You can test to see if GPSD is working properly using the `cgps` command.
     - Optional:
         - `fswebcam`: Useful for troubleshooting camera problems.
-            - Predator does not depend on FSWebcam, but it can be a useful tool for capturing still images from connected cameras.
+            - Predator does not depend on FSWebcam, but it can be a useful tool for capturing still images from connected cameras for testing.

 ### ALPR Engine